microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

     <p align="center">
       <img src="/HOL/IOTHubPiHackathon/images/twinTag2.jpg" width="70%" height="70%" />
     </p>
+  -The job will be submitted and you should see a "job submitted successfully" message.
+This action will queue up a job in the IoT Hub job queue until the RaspberryPi device that you will setup later connects into the IoT Hub.

 Congratulations!
 You have successfully spun up your Solution Accelerator and created a new custom device that you will configure in the next section of the labs!